Gayla Dee Kidd, of White City, Kansas, passed away on Tuesday, January 21, 2020 at Stoneybrook Health and Rehab, Manhattan, Kansas.

-***To leave a special message for the family, please click on the Share Memories button.***
+**To leave a special online message for the family, press the "share" tab above.**